 Experimental setup of rotation test.
-For rotation evaluation, we rotate an image of an image pair from 0° to 315° in 45° increment, and 8 datasets are created for the respective rotation angles.
+For the rotation evaluation, we rotate an image of an image pair from 0° to 315° in 45° increment, creating eight datasets for the respective rotation angles.
 Fig. 2 shows an example of rotated image pairs.
 We resize images so that their smaller dimension is 480 and extract 1024 local features per images with NMS of 3 pixel.
 Note that rotated images have the same resolution except for the empty black areas in Fig. 2.

 Experimental setup of rotation test.
+For the scale eval-

-For scale evaluation, one of two images is scaled by the factor of 1.0, 2.0 and 3.0 to create 3 datasets.
+uation, one of the two images is scaled by the factor of 1.0, 2.0 and 3.0 to create 3 datasets.
 Fig. 3 shows an example of scaled image pairs.
 We resize reference images so that their smaller dimension is 300 and extract 1024 local features per images with NMS of 3 pixel.
 Target images are resized so that their smaller dimension is 300, 600, and 900 for respective scaling factors.